jsacksick/commerce_license_billing/README.md

 ---------------
 1. Go to admin/config/licenses/billing-cycle-types and add a billing cycle type.
-2. Create a product, select a license type, then below select your billing cycle type and payment type (prepaid or postpaid).
+2. Create a product, select a license type, then below select your billing cycle type and billing type (prepaid or postpaid).
 3. Checkout the product.
-If you selected postpaid as the payment type, your product will be free.
+If you selected postpaid as the billing type, your product will be free.
 4. A billing cycle has now been opened (with the current start date, and the end date depending on your billing cycle type settings), along with a matching recurring order.